 Get Yourself in a Meditative Mood

-As an instructor, it’s crucial to take Reiki sessions and classes seriously.
+As an instructor, taking Reiki sessions and classes seriously is crucial.
 Taking sessions with a high level of seriousness means setting aside time before the group healing session to become one with your spirit and soul.

-Reciting the various Reiki precepts, listening to chants, and taking deep purifying breaths can help you detach from the normal world and dive right into the profound spiritual world.
+Reciting the various Reiki precepts, listening to chants, and taking deep purifying breaths can help you detach from the everyday world and dive right into the profound spiritual world.

 Make Use of the Reiki Symbols and Mantras